Parental Controls for the YouTube App on iPhone and Android

 The Fix: A Whitelist Approach

 Every mistake listed above points to one solution: approve channels yourself.
-A parental control app for YouTube iPhone Android that uses a whitelist gives you 100% control over the library your child can access.
-No algorithm.
-No hidden gaps.
+A whitelist gives you control over the library your child can access.
+No recommendations outside the channels you approved.

 Comparison: Top Parental Control Apps for YouTube (iPhone & Android)